Today in first class we explored static electricity with balloons. Take a look at the items our balloons could pick up.

 We are going to see what senses we use while we are learning in the classroom from now on!

-have spent some time learning about Renewable Energy and the different types of
+In 4th Class we have spent some time learning about Renewable Energy and the different types of renewable materials.

 We read the story ‘The Boy Who Harnessed The Wind’ by William Kamkwamba which is a true story based on William saving his town by constructing a windmill to provide electricity.
 To learn more about wind energy, we made our own wind turbines.